michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 ::: notes

+We all now how to get to Carnegie Hall, right?
+But how do you practice with MoIP systems?
 Network simulators can be a little tricky to set up and resource hungry once running, but you can get hands-on experience with major manufacturer switches in realistic topologies.
+GNS3 and EVE-NG have open source or free community editions available.

 Most network courses and texts start at the bottom of the OSI model and work their way up.
 Kurose and Ross take the rare, opposite approach of starting with the application layer and working down.
 This can be more relatable to new network engineers.
 (Note that this most recent edition is only available as a physical or digital rental or a digital purchase.)
+Older editions are available used, and I've learned something from every edition I've looked at.

 :::